kekse1/count.php/README.md

 only integers.
 What we _really_ need here is the [`fmod()`](https://www.php.net/fmod) function! ;)~

 #### Summation
-It's obvious you can't just sum every single floating point result to check how much could be deleted and how much not.
+It's obvious that you can't just sum every single floating point result to check how much could be deleted and how much failed.

 But you can sum up:
 * **(a)** the integer components, to see how many files could be deleted.